50+ Tips & Tricks for a Fabulous Las Vegas Vacation

 If you are the type of person who likes really warm weather, avoid a winter trip to Vegas!
 Unlike the Vegas weather stereotypes featured in the media (“Where else can you wear shorts 24/7?” – Vegas Vacation), it does get pretty cold here in the winter!
 Although snow is pretty rare (the city sees an average of about 1/2 an inch a year), there is always the rare chance of a snowstorm (in 2008, the area saw 8 inches!).
 Consider yourself lucky if you get to witness this rare event in the desert!

 Research, make reservations & budget ahead of time

 Good planning, budgeting, and researching skills come in handy with any vacation.
 A Vegas vacation requires lots of planning including making reservations for activities like dinners, shows, and spas.
 And to reassure yourself that you have remembered to pack everything, I recommend Pack This, Pack That notepads.
 While just a simple notepad, it really comes in handy in terms of remembering everything & anything you could possibly need!

 Book hotels & flights in advance

 As with any vacation, the further in advance you book your transportation and lodging, the more you save.
 Rates go up as less space becomes available.
-I recommend checking the airline rate fare calendar and booking your trip around these dates if possible for the best savings.
-Southwest always has the best deals to Vegas, plus you can check 2 bags for free.
+I recommend checking the airline low rate calendar and booking your trip around these dates if possible for the best savings.
+Southwest and Allegiant usually offer the best deals to Vegas.
+Plus Southwest allows you to check 2 bags for free!